SAP-samples/hana-ml-py-codejam/exercises/00-setup/setup-bas.md

 ## [10/10] Open the "Check Setup" notebook from the exercises

-In your BAS hide the terminal.
+In your BAS, hide the terminal.

 ![Hide the terminal](img/setup0108b.png)